naszilla/tabzilla/README.md

 `TabZilla` is a framework which provides the functionality to compare many different tabular algorithms across a large, diverse set of tabular datasets, as well as to determine dataset properties associated with the performance of certain algorithms and algorithm families.

+See our paper at [https://arxiv.org/abs/2305.02997](https://arxiv.org/abs/2305.02997).

 # Overview

+This codebase extends the excellent public repository [TabSurvey](https://github.com/kathrinse/TabSurvey), by Vadim Borisov, Tobias Leemann, Kathrin Seßler, Johannes Haug, Martin Pawelczyk, and Gjergji Kasneci.

 The `TabZilla` codebase implements a wide range of machine learning algorithms and tabular datasets, using a common interface.
 This allows users to train and evaluate different many different algorithms on many different datasets using the same procedures, with the same dataset splits---in a true "apples-to-apples" comparison.
-This codebase extends the public repository [TabSurvey](https://github.com/kathrinse/TabSurvey).

-This codebase has two primary compoents:
+This codebase has two primary components:
 1. **Running Experiments:** In this codebase, an "experiment" refers to a running a single algorithm on a single dataset.
 An experiment can run multiple hyperparameter samples for the algorithm, and each hyperparameter is trained and evaluated for each dataset split.
 See section [Running TabZilla Experiments](#running-tabzilla-experiments) for details.
 2. **Extracting Dataset Metafeature:** Each dataset can be represented by a set of numerical "metafeatures".
 Our codebase uses [PyMFE](https://github.com/ealcobaca/pymfe) to calculate metafeatures for each dataset fold.
-These metafeatures can be used for a variety of meta-learning tasks, which is one focus of our paper.
+These metafeatures can be used for analyzing what properties of a dataset make a certain algorithm better-suited to perform well, which is one focus of our paper.
 See section [Metafeature Extraction](#metafeature-extraction) for details.

 Adding new datasets and algorithms to this codebase is fairly easy.
-Most datasets implemented in this repo are from [OpenML](https://www.openml.org/), and adding new OpenML datasets is especially easy (see section [Adding New Datasets](#adding-new-datasets)).
-Adding new algorithms basically just requires an sklearn-style interface (see section [Implementing New Models](#implementing-new-models)).
+All datasets implemented in this repo are from [OpenML](https://www.openml.org/), and adding new OpenML datasets is especially easy (see section [Adding New Datasets](#adding-new-datasets)).
+Adding new algorithms requires an sklearn-style interface (see section [Implementing New Models](#implementing-new-models)).
 If a new algorithm requires a new python environment, this new environment can be added to our codebase pretty easily as well (see section [Preparing Python Environments](#Python)).

 ## Table of Contents